 I made my own ground bait; the mixture of bread crumbs and other stuff you throw in the water to conceal yourself and attract fish.
 I would practice lobbing it into a plastic hoop at ranges up to 60 feet in the back garden.
 Later on, I bought a maggapult; a catapult designed to hold maggots or ground bait.
 With that, I practiced hitting the target right across a field -perhaps 2-300 feet away.
 It was all pretty technical stuff.

 I had many amazing and weird experiences at the Aquadrome.
-An ancient willow, of about a metre’s girth, fell into the water right next to me.
+An ancient willow, of about a metre in diameter, fell into the water right next to me.
 I was soaked but glad to still be alive.
 I remember several times sitting so still that water voles actually sat on my feet to wash themselves.
-Another time I was concentrating very hard on fishing when I felt a twig fall off the tree above me.
+Another time I was concentrating very hard on fishing, when I felt a twig fall off the tree above me.
 Nothing unusual about that but then it started to move!
 I cautiously put my hand on my head and picked off… a five-inch-long stick insect!
-I had no idea if they could bite or were poisonous so I put it on a bush and left it.
+I had no idea if they could bite or were poisonous, so I put it on a bush and left it.

 About this time, I discovered two things; Ivan Marks and the Boxmoor section of the Grand Union Canal.
 Ivan Marks was at that time the British Angling Match Champion, a working-class hero if ever there was one.
 He looked like a toothy John Lennon, complete with flat cap and a big grin.
 Boxmoor was a narrow valley near Hemel Hempstead.
 It not only had a lovely quiet stretch of canal but also a tiny, concealed lake called Pixies Mere (I kid you not!).